fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 8.3.0 =
+* [Added] Built-in taxonomies can now accept multiple filters.
+For example, a URL such as foo.com/inventory/model/accent/model/grand-cherokee/ will list all Hyundai Accents and Jeep Grand Cherokees.
+* [Removed] Removed a feature that redirects search results that include only one vehicle to that vehicle's details page.
+This feature is at odds with allowing multiple taxonomies filters and especially with Vehicle Filters Widget version 4.0.0.

 = 8.2.0 =
 * [Added] Adds a Google Map widget that points at an address stored in this plugin's location taxonomy of the user's choosing
+* [Fixed] Changes to achieve compatibility with PHP 7.2: a few create_function() calls were rewritten to use anonymous functions

 = 8.1.2 =
 * [Fixed] Fixes a bug where a static member was not called statically when updating vehicle taxonomy terms via the REST API